Altius Minerals (TSE:ALS) Given New C$24.00 Price Target at Cormark

-Several other equities research analysts also recently weighed in on the stock.
-Scotiabank raised their price target on shares of Altius Minerals from C$17.00 to C$18.00 in a research report on Monday, July 12th.
-Canaccord Genuity raised their price target on shares of Altius Minerals from C$20.00 to C$22.00 and gave the company a na rating in a research report on Friday.
-Laurentian raised their price target on shares of Altius Minerals from C$18.00 to C$19.25 in a research report on Tuesday, April 20th.
-BMO Capital Markets reissued a market perform rating and set a C$20.00 price target on shares of Altius Minerals in a research report on Wednesday, June 16th.
-Finally, TD Securities raised their price target on shares of Altius Minerals from C$20.00 to C$21.00 and gave the company a buy rating in a research report on Wednesday, May 12th.
+A number of other equities analysts also recently weighed in on the stock.
+Laurentian raised their target price on shares of Altius Minerals from C$18.00 to C$19.25 in a research note on Tuesday, April 20th.
+Canaccord Genuity raised their price target on shares of Altius Minerals from C$20.00 to C$22.00 and gave the company a “na” rating in a research report on Friday.
+BMO Capital Markets reissued a “market perform” rating and set a C$20.00 price target on shares of Altius Minerals in a research report on Wednesday, June 16th.
+Laurentian Bank of Canada raised their price target on shares of Altius Minerals to C$19.25 and gave the company a “buy” rating in a research report on Tuesday, April 20th.
+Finally, TD Securities raised their price target on shares of Altius Minerals from C$20.00 to C$21.00 and gave the company a “buy” rating in a research report on Wednesday, May 12th.
 One research analyst has rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-The stock currently has a consensus rating of Buy and an average target price of C$20.56.
+The stock currently has a consensus rating of “Buy” and an average target price of C$20.56.

 Shares of TSE ALS opened at C$15.90 on Monday.
 Altius Minerals has a fifty-two week low of C$9.63 and a fifty-two week high of C$19.39.
 The firm’s 50 day simple moving average is C$17.34.
 The company has a market capitalization of C$659.93 million and a P/E ratio of -55.59.
 The company has a quick ratio of 4.29, a current ratio of 4.38 and a debt-to-equity ratio of 25.91.